 Total Estimated Cost to the Federal Government = $57,0000.

 Please note that we corrected the time estimate for outside reviewers to reflect current practice and increased average hourly rate for program staff to reflect current salaries.
 It is NIDILRR’s practice across all its competitions to have five reviewers on each panel.
 Our statutory authority is broad, and our target populations range in age from birth to death, covering all disabilities, and many areas of focus, including employment, health and function, and community living and participation.
 As a consequence, the SBIR competitions result in a wide variety of topics and require a broad array of expertise.
 We determined some years ago that having five panelists afforded us the opportunity to obtain a sufficient representation of expertise to conduct informed and fair panels.
 The panels typically meet three-four days depending on the number of applications received.
 Program staff for this program who work on this program have included GS 12, 13, and 14s, including the program lead and the grants management and other support staff who work on the competition and awarding of the grant.
 The $49/hour is an estimate of the average cost for staff who work on this program.
-Please note, however, that in reviewing this material, previous documentsNIDILRR pays its reviewers $200/day.
+Please note, however, that in reviewing this material, we realized that an incorrect dollar amount for reviewer reimbursement was entered into previous documents.
+NIDILRR pays its reviewers $200/day.
 We have adjusted this calculation to correct the typo that resulted in an inflated estimate of the cost.

 15. Explain the reasons for any program changes or adjustments.
 Generally, adjustments in burden result from re-estimating burden and/or from economic phenomenon outside of an agency’s control (e.g., correcting a burden estimate or an organic increase in the size of the reporting universe).
 Program changes result from a deliberate action that materially changes a collection of information and generally are result of new statute or an agency action (e.g., changing a form, revising regulations, redefining the respondent universe, etc.).
 Burden changes should be disaggregated by type of change (i.e., adjustment, program change due to new statute, and/or program change due to agency discretion), type of collection (new, revision, extension, reinstatement with change, reinstatement without change) and include totals for changes in burden hours, responses and costs (if applicable).